BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 2. `AtomicProperty` is a simple class that has atomic property `foo` backed by `underlyingFoo` under the hood.
 3. By means of lock / unlock dance we create a critical section that accesses `underlyingFoo`.

+{: .box-note}
+*Despite POSIX phread locks are value types, you should not copy them both explicitly with the assignment operator or implicitly by capturing them in a closure or embedding in another value type.
+In POSIX, the behavior of the copy is undefined.
+That's why locks are wrapped into Class, not Struct.*

 ### Implementing Atomic Property using queues

 Besides locks, Swift has `DispatchQueue` and `OperationQueue` that also can be used to design an atomic property.